 Boiled pork belly traditionally browned in hot oil to puff the skins and turn them crisp, it is possible to cook lechon kawali without frying the meat.
 How?
 By roasting it in a convection oven at a very high temperature.

-What is lechon kawali?
-Filipinos know but for the benefit of non-Filipinos who may stumble upon this post, lechon kawali is deep-fried pork belly.
+The English-speaking world calls it roast pork belly; we call it lechon kawali — deep-fried pork belly.
 A slab of pork belly, skin on, is simmered in salted water, drained and cooled then lowered into a pot of very, very hot oil.
 During frying, the surface of the pork is browned and the skin puffs and turns crisp.
 The slab of pork is then allowed to rest for a few minutes before it is chopped into serving-size pieces.

 Why boil the pork first?
 The size.
 If you place a large piece of pork in an oven at a very high temperature, the outside will be burnt before the inside gets thoroughly cooked.

-When the pork is done, scoop out carefully so that nothing breaks apart.
-The skin is very tender at this point so treat the pork lovingly.
+When the pork has cooled, scoop out carefully so that nothing breaks apart (a kitchen spider is useful for this task).
+The pork skin is very tender at this point so treat the pork lovingly.
 Place the pork on a roasting rack and place the rack in an oven-proof dish.

 The rack ensures that the heat touches every part of the pork’s surface so that it browns evenly.

 The dish underneath is for catching the melted fat.
 Unless you want a messy oven, place the rack inside a dish.

 Preheat the oven to 475F — higher if your oven allows it.
 When the oven is hot enough, slip the pork in.